 A little over a year ago, I contemplated moving back to California to be with my friend Natasha, who had been diagnosed with ALS.
 We would mutually help each other out financially, but also be there for each other in case of an emergency.
-We thought that we being to provide physical and financial support if we lived together.
+We thought that we’d be able to provide physical and financial support if we lived together.
 At some point, we both decided that it probably wasn’t the best idea.
 We came to the realization we each wanted different things in a home.
-So it wasn’t brought up again.
+So neither of us brought up again.

 On January 12th, I learned via a Facebook post that Natasha was rehoming her second dog because she had decided to go to an assisted living facility.
 Someone asked her would it be long or short-term?
 She responded, “I hope short-term.”
 On January 14th, she went to the facilty.
 I called on January 17th, and she sounded terrible.
 I could barely understand what she was saying because of her gasps for air.
 We agreed we’d talk the next day—Saturday.
 I texted her to see what time would be best, but she never responded.
 I didn’t think much of it because she’d often turn off her phone.
 On Sunday, January 19th, her cousin called to let me know of Natasha’s death.
 She passed away in her sleep.

 It was a shock.
 We knew she was seriously ill but I didn’t expect her to die.
-I’m sharing this story is because when you are home sharing the health of your home-mate (and yours) should be considered.
+I’m sharing this story because when you are home sharing, the health of your home-mate (and yours) should be considered.
 I don’t mean to be morose or cold-hearted, but health issues and the question of the worst case scenario should be brought up.

 In Case of Illness and Death…